 George represents a wide variety of employers, large and small, in Kentucky and across the U.S. These include first tier suppliers to Japanese and other automobile manufacturers, specialty chemical and lubricant manufacturers, specialty food manufacturers, metal flow products manufacturers, and a variety of other manufacturers.
 George’s clients also include national, regional, and local industrial and commercial construction contractors, road construction contractors, and building material suppliers.
 He also represents employers in the gig industry, financial industry, health care industry, pharmaceutical fulfillment and management industry, and restaurant industry, and retail specialty consumer electronics industry, as well as spas, private aviation, and non-profit entities.

-George is a long standing member of the ABA’s Committee on the Development of the Law Under the National Labor Relations Act and a Chapter Editor of its publication The Developing Labor.
-He is "AV" Peer Review Rated by Martindale-Hubbell, has been recognized as a Kentucky Super Lawyer for many years and repeatedly selected by his peers as one of the Best Lawyers in America.
+George is a longstanding member of the ABA’s Committee on the Development of the Law Under the National Labor Relations Act and a Chapter Editor of its publication The Developing Labor Law.
+He is "AV" Peer Review Rated by Martindale-Hubbell and has been recognized as a Kentucky Super Lawyer for many years and repeatedly selected by his peers as one of the Best Lawyers in America.
 Best Lawyers in America has listed George as a Litigation – Labor and Employment Lawyer of the Year.